-The U.S. Tax Reform Act implements a new territorial tax system that imposes the Transition Tax on the deemed repatriation of the earnings and profits of our controlled and non-controlled foreign subsidiaries to the extent such earnings and profits have not previously been subject to U.S. income tax.
+The U.S. Tax Reform Act implemented a new territorial tax system that imposed the one-time transition tax in 2017 on the deemed repatriation of the accumulated earnings of the Company's controlled and non-controlled foreign subsidiaries ("Transition Tax") to the extent such earnings and profits have not previously been subject to U.S. income tax.
 The Transition Tax may be deferred at our option and payable in annual installments through 2025.
-The impact of the Transition Tax is not expected to have a material impact on our liquidity and may be mitigated by U.S. federal and state income tax refunds otherwise due to us for 2017, or any prior or subsequent year through 2025.
-At March 31, 2018, our Transition Tax is recorded as a current obligation.
+The impact of the Transition Tax is not expected to have a material impact on our liquidity and may be mitigated by U.S. federal income tax credits to the extent applicable and federal and state income tax refunds otherwise due to us for 2017, or any prior or subsequent year through 2025.
+At June 30, 2018, our Transition Tax is recorded as a current obligation.
 The overall net impact of the U.S. Tax Reform Act is expected to result in a net decrease in our overall effective tax rates in future periods, driven by the reduction in the U.S. federal tax rate from 35% to 21% in 2018.
 The impact of the rate reduction will be partially offset in future periods by changing or limiting certain tax deductions.
 The estimated impacts of the U.S. Tax Reform Act recognized to date by the Company, as well as the forward-looking estimates, are provisional in nature, and we will continue to assess the impact of the U.S. Tax Reform Act and provide additional information and record adjustments through the income tax provision in the relevant period as amounts are known and reasonably estimable during the measurement period.
 Accordingly, the impact of the U.S. Tax Reform Act may differ from our provisional estimates due to and among other factors, information currently not available, changes in interpretations and the issuance of additional guidance, as well as changes in assumptions we have currently made, including actions we may take in future periods as a result of the U.S. Tax Reform Act.

-At March 31, 2018, total cash and cash equivalents were \$34.5 million, of which \$14.3 million was held in the U.S. and \$20.2 million was held by subsidiaries outside of the U.S. The amount of cash and cash equivalents held by subsidiaries outside of the U.S. and not readily convertible into other major foreign currencies, or the U.S. Dollar, is not material to our overall liquidity or financial position.
+At June 30, 2018, total cash and cash equivalents were \$32.6 million, of which \$15.3 million was held in the U.S. and \$17.3 million was held by subsidiaries outside of the U.S. The amount of cash and cash equivalents held by subsidiaries outside of the U.S. and not readily convertible into other major foreign currencies, or the U.S. Dollar, is not material to our overall liquidity or financial position.